MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

     - The label can't be removed.

   - **Records and folders.** You can apply a retention label to a folder in Exchange, SharePoint, or OneDrive.
 If a folder is labeled as a record, and you move an item into the folder, the item is labeled as a record.
-When you move the item out of the folder, the item will continue to be labeled as a record.
+When you move the item out of the folder, the item continues to be labeled as a record.

   - **Records can't be deleted**.
 If you attempt to delete a record in Exchange, the item is moved to the Recoverable Items folder as described in [How a retention policy works with content in place](https://docs.microsoft.com/en-us/office365/securitycompliance/retention-policies#how-a-retention-policy-works-with-content-in-place).